kristopolous/fiction/framework.md

 You're not documenting a technology, you're marketing a product.

+### has non-specific specifications by using unclear and imprecise language

 ### Success story: Chef
 When the founder of chef in 2008 decided to create a framework for sysadmin tasks how would he have known it would lead to a $70 million/year company and an acquisition 12 years later.